lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 There are three ways to feed that image store:

  1. Use a remote LXD as an image server
- 2. Use the lxd-images script to import an image from a non-LXD source
+ 2. Use the built-in image remotes
  3. Manually import one using

         lxc image import <file> --alias <name>